bashforgo/advent-of-code/2024/02/task.md

 \--- Part Two ---
 -----------------

-The engineers are surprised by the low number of safe reports until they realize they forgot to tell you about the Problem Dampener.
+The engineers are surprised by the low number of safe reports until they realize they forgot to tell you about the <span title="I need to get one of these!">Problem Dampener</span>.

 The Problem Dampener is a reactor-mounted module that lets the reactor safety systems _tolerate a single bad level_ in what would otherwise be a safe report.
 It's like the bad level never happened!